suttna/botbuilder-slack-extension/README.md

 Slack extension for Microsoft BotBuilder.

-This extension will listen for missing (in BotBuilder slack connector) channel and group events.
+This extension will listen for missing (in BotBuilder slack connector) events.

 The following events are allowed and need to be configured in slack:

 > Note: You need to manually add the events in this page: https://api.slack.com/apps/:APP_ID/event-subscriptions

+## conversationUpdate

 - channel_archive
 - channel_created